Bobrac3023/Secureworkspace/README.md

         h.
 CSS media queires used where appropriate for different screen sizes.
         i.
 Masonry layout used to align images in the "Gallery" page.
         j.
 Relative paths are used for refering to folders and files.
         l.
-Favicon is used to differentiate the page in browser tab
+Favicon is  included to be displayed within the browser tabs and bookmarks bar is added for three different
         j.
 "Keywords" and "Description" incldued for search engine optimization.
         k.
 "Hover" property used to hightlight pages on navigation bar, social media icons and "tickle your curosity" link on landing page.